-This story was published on 6 June 2019.
+This story was first published on 6 June 2019.
 If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Small business owner Rebecca Gerstner received assistance from Australian Small Business Advisory Services to improve her digital capability and grow her business, to reach more customers and broaden her products and services.